vahidmalekk/validator/README.md

 # validator
 hi , im making a repsository to automate gf outputs and   validate links for diffrent vulnerabilitys

-how  should use this files?
+how  should i use this files?

 1.```git clone https://github.com/vahidmalekk/validator```